AndDD1/WesternExamManagementSystem/readme.md

-# University Examination Identity Verification System (Group 66)
+# University Examination Identity Verification Management System (Group 66)

 This project is a C++/Qt-based university examination management and identity verification system.
 It ensures exam integrity by combining student ONECard check-ins, facial recognition, attendance tracking, and real-time monitoring.
 The system is designed to be used on Raspberry Pi with database integration, a webcam, and card reader hardware.